JPvMeen/ManausCOVID19/README.md

 ### Repository structure
 #### 0. Data processing steps
-Raw data is not provided in this repository.
+Raw data are not provided in this repository.
 Data sources and proper citation are described in the Materials and Methods section of the associated paper.
 - `00`: Load the raw data
 - `01_a`: Prepare data for Stan
 - `01_b`: Convert 5-year binned contact matrix to 10-year bins